-All cables entering the control box must be secured in position by the use of strain-relief bushes (supplied, see fig 16 for fitting instructions).
+All cables entering the control box must be secured in position by the use of the strain-relief bushes supplied.
+Any cables entering the boiler casing should be run via the back using the cable gland supplied (see figs.16/16a for fitting instructions).